Getting Started - LinkedIn

 - Remove, cover or otherwise obscure any form of advertisement included on LinkedIn

-- Harass, abuse or harm another person, including sending un-welcomed communications to others
+- Harass, abuse or harm another person, including sending un-welcome communications to others

 - Collect, use or transfer any information obtained from LinkedIn except as expressly permitted by LinkedIn or the owner of such information